Description

 OpenCVE Recommended Actions

-• Audit all stored generic HTTP credentials (httpBasicAuth, httpHeaderAuth, httpQueryAuth) and rotate any that may have been exposed as a precautionary measure.
+• Audit all stored credentials on the instance and rotate any generic HTTP credentials (httpBasicAuth, httpHeaderAuth, httpQueryAuth) that may have been exposed during the vulnerable period.

 Tracking